gem-pasteur/Integron_Finder/doc/source/tutorial.rst

 ---------------

 The time limiting part are HMMER and INFERNAL.
-So IntegronFinder does not have parallel implementation, but the user can set the number of CPU used by HMMER and INFERNAL::
+So IntegronFinder does not have parallel implementation (yet?), but the user can set the number of CPU used by HMMER and INFERNAL::

   integron_finder mysequence.fst --cpu 4

 Default is 1.

-To start IntegronFinder on many nucleotide sequences, one can use "manual" parallelization by calling multiple times IntegronFinder in ``bash``.

 .. _advance: